Setting up an ATLAS Workspace in Canvas that auto-enrolls students

 Lastly, if you don’t want to enter grades in Canvas, you can export your Canvas gradebook to Excel and enter data there.
 Then use the Import a CSV File option to upload your grade changes to Canvas.

-These websites are mentioned throughout this guide.
-They’re the online tools you’ll use most often.
+These are the key online tools mentioned throughout this guide that you’ll use most often at PSU:

 - Odin account: Official PSU login for all campus services